Raman spectrometers

 The best choice of a Raman spectrometer naturally depends on your specific application.
 Basic technical parameters to consider are laser wavelength, spectral range, sensitivity, and resolution.
 The choice of laser wavelength is often determined by finding the right compromise between the Raman scattering signal and the fluorescence signal from your sample.
 In many cases, a laser wavelength of 785 nm is a good starting point.
 The spectral range is determined by the specific samples you are going to analyze.
 Most commonly, only the Stokes shift is measured, meaning that the wavenumber shifts are positive and the wavelength range is longer than the laser wavelength.

 If the Raman signals are very weak, the spectrometer needs to be highly sensitive.
-This can be achieved by choosing a spectrometer with a high numerical aperture and/or a tall entrance slit.
-Furthermore, using a deeply cooled detector can enable long integration times, which also provides high sensitivity.
+This can be achieved by choosing a spectrometer with as high throughput as possible.
+Ibsen Photonics offers industry leading sensitivity through our in-house manufactured transmission gratings with the highest diffraction efficiency and widest bandwidth on the market.
+Furthermore, a high numerical aperture, a tall entrance slit and the use of a deeply cooled detector can provide high sensitivity.
 The resolution of a spectrometer determines how well your instrument will be able to resolve closely spaced peaks.
 High resolution often means lower sensitivity, so it is generally advisable to choose a resolution just slightly larger than the wavenumber separation between the two closest spaced peaks in your anticipated spectra.

 Besides the technical requirements, you should also consider how the instrument is going to be used.
 If the instrument is a handheld unit, it is important to consider size, weight, and possibly power consumption for prolonged battery operation.
 In that case, cooling should generally be avoided as it increases both weight and power consumption.
 If the instrument is a tabletop unit, the constraints on size, weight, and power consumption are not as stringent.